wuzhengy/TAU/Communication over DHT.md

 # TAU communication on DHT
 TAU application adopts a loose-coupling communication to DHT engine with multiple sessions concurrency.
 This will give quick user response even the backend is unstable.
 DHT engine provides an access layer for D-DAG virtual space:
 1. `Put` / `Put and Forget`: When a node wants to put data item, it will call DHT Engine and then move to next steps.
 The `put` action does not cause blocking and do not require response, since it does not need to care about whether data is really put or not.
-    * mutable: app will put mutable data item such as blockchainTip or txTip when demanded.
+    * mutable: app will put mutable data item such as blockchainTip or txTip when demanded or own updated.
-    * immutable: app will put immutable data uppon other peers request only.
+    * immutable: app will put immutable data uppon other peers request or own updated.
 2. `Demand` / `Demand and Forget`: app can put request mutable or immutable data through a certain `demand channel`, then delegate TAU DHT engine to get data from DHT space and put into memory after "demand" is servived hopefully by some peers.
    * When a node, A, wants to get a data.
 It will search local memory firstly.
 If not found locally, A will get the key from DHT, if DHT reponse is nil, A will put the key in A's `Demand` channel, then move on, which is to leave DHT engine to publish and `get` for loading into local memory.
    * When aother node B reads from `demand` channel, if B has such data locally, then B will put the content. <br><br>